Metroid: Other M

 is a 2010 action-adventure game developed by Tecmo Koei's Team Ninja and Nintendo and published by Nintendo for the Wii.
-It is the eighth main Metroid game, and takes place between Super Metroid (1994) and Metroid Fusion (2002).
+It is the eighth main Metroid game, taking place between Super Metroid (1994) and Metroid Fusion (2002).
+(Note: With the 2025 release of Metroid Prime 4: Beyond, Other M currently takes place between Super and Prime 4.)
 The player controls the intergalactic bounty hunter Samus Aran, who investigates a derelict space station with a Galactic Federation platoon, including her former commanding officer, Adam Malkovich.

 The Metroid director and series creator Yoshio Sakamoto approached Team Ninja to develop Other M, while the animation studio D-Rockets handled the cutscenes.
 The development team employed a simple control scheme to appeal to modern players, and focused on plot and characterization, with extensive cinematics and voice acting.
 Other M is played from a third-person perspective using only the Wii Remote, and focuses on exploration and combat.
 It introduces melee attacks which can only be executed when an enemy's health is reduced.

 Metroid: Other M received generally positive reviews from critics, who praised its elaborate cutscenes, graphics and action-oriented gameplay, receiving honors from several publications.
-However, its story was criticized by both critics and fans.
+However, its story was criticized by critics and fans.
 Despite being the third-best-selling video game in Japan during its first week of release and the ninth best-selling game in North America during September 2010, sales were disappointing for a flagship Nintendo franchise.
-No major new Metroid games were released until Metroid Dread in 2021.
+No new main Metroid games were released until Metroid Dread in 2021.